AndersDeath/diary2/000-current.md

 # 15 August - Donnerstag - Yerevan - 693 Tag der Einwanderung - Heat Sunny

 My days are filled by job.
 I really wanted to get it but it's not what I really wanted.
 I think that in my case it's impossible to obtain something that I would like.
 Anyway I am tiered and need some rest.
 Because of this we walked today a little bit.
+The bad thing is that I feel a little bit under the weather.